Useful links – via ferrata

 A variety of technical tips of via ferrata from Petzl.
 These include how to rest when climbing a via ferrata, belaying with a rope on a via ferrata, how to do via ferrata with a child, and how to attach a lanyard.

 Information on what a via ferrata is from the UIAA (the International Climbing and Mountaineering Federation).
-It contains interesting and useful explanations and comparisons of the different grading systems for via ferrata.
+It contains a link to a document with an explanation of the history of via ferrata and comparisons of the different grading systems.

 Guides to vie ferrate around the world